Ray Chambers: Other associations

 Chambers was a member of the President's Council on Service and Civic Participation.
 He is the Founding Chairman of the Points of Light Foundation and co-founded America's Promise Alliance with Colin Powell.
 Chambers is also the co-founder of the MENTOR / National Mentoring Partnership and served as Chairman of the Millennium Promise Alliance.
 With Peter Chernin, he co-founded Malaria No More and served as its co-chairman until being named UN Special Envoy for Malaria.

 Awards and recognition

 In 1993, Chambers received the Golden Plate Award of the American Academy of Achievement.

 In 2002, Chambers received the William E. Simon Prize for Philanthropic Leadership.

 In December 2008, President Bush recognized Chambers with the Presidential Citizens Medal for his work helping children worldwide through the fight against malaria.

 In April 2011, Chambers was named by Time magazine as one of the 100 most influential people in the world.

-2014 New Jersey Hall of Fame inductee.
+Chambers was a 2014 New Jersey Hall of Fame inductee.